gauthma/LaTeX/docs/README.md

 - `symlinks`: reconstructs the symlinks needed in build directory(ies);

 - `u2r`: replaces the regular, possibly abridged PDF file, with its unabridged counterpart.
 This is useful when one wants to read, more than to write, the document.
-As I usually have both version open in the PDF viewer, and it auto-updates, doing this leaves me with two open copies of the full document, which makes reading all that much easier.
+As I usually have both versions---abridged and unabridged---open in the PDF viewer, and it auto-updates, doing this leaves me with two open copies of the full document, which makes reading all that much easier.

 **Structure of the build directory.** If you split your input, say, by placing all chapters inside a `chapters/` folder, then that folder needs to exist inside the build directory.
 More generally, the same hierarchy of inclusion of input files needs to be replicated inside the build directory.
 To accomplishing this, list those folders in the `folders_to_be_rsyncd` array.
 E.g. if you have two folders with `.tex` files in them, say `chapters` and `images`, that line should look something like: